ropensci/drake/README.md

 # Acknowledgements and related work

+The original idea of a time-saving reproducible build system extends back at least as far as [GNU Make](http://kbroman.org/minimal_make/), which still aids the work of [data scientists](http://blog.kaggle.com/2012/10/15/make-for-data-scientists/) as well as the original user base of complied language programmers.
+In fact, the name "drake" stands for "Data Frames in R for Make".

+Today, there is a [whole ecosystem of pipeline toolkits](https://github.com/pditommaso/awesome-pipeline), mostly written in Python.
+Of all the toolkits in the list, [Rich FitzJohn](http://richfitz.github.io/)'s [remake package](https://github.com/richfitz/remake) is by far the most important for `drake`. `Drake` stands squarely on the shoulders of [remake](https://github.com/richfitz/remake), borrowing the fundamental concepts and extending them in a fresh implementation with a convenient interface and high-performance computing.

-Many thanks to these people for contributing amazing ideas and code patches early in the development of `drake` and its predecessors [parallelRemake](https://github.com/wlandau/parallelRemake) and [remakeGenerator](https://github.com/wlandau/remakeGenerator).
+Many thanks to the following people for contributing amazing ideas and code patches early in the development of `drake` and its predecessors [parallelRemake](https://github.com/wlandau/parallelRemake) and [remakeGenerator](https://github.com/wlandau/remakeGenerator).

 - [Alex Axthelm](https://github.com/AlexAxthelm)
 - [Chan-Yub Park](https://github.com/mrchypark)